Utagō Station: Station layout

 The station consists of two ground-level opposed side platforms; however the footbridge connecting the platform has been removed, and only one of the side platforms is now in use, serving bi-directional traffic.
 The station building was also dismantled, and a waiting room was installed on each platform.

 History

-Utagō Station was opened as a terminus of the Japan Government Railways Mine Line when the line was extended extended on 15 November 1931.
+Utagō Station was opened as a terminus of the Japan Government Railways Mine Line when the line was extended on 15 November 1931.
 It was further extended fo Susa Station and this portion of the Mine Line was incorporated into the San'in Main Line on 24 February 1933.
 Freight operations were discontinued on 1 February 1963.
 With the privatization of the Japan National Railway (JNR) on 1 April 1987, the station came under the aegis of the West Japan railway Company (JR West).
 The station was out of operation from 28 July 2013 to 10 August 2014 due to damage to the line caused by torrential rains.